TimoChiang/mysql-mariadb-cast-test/README.md

 # MySQL / MariaDB functions test
 Easy to test functions in MySQL / MariaDB.
+(In my case I want to test CAST function)

 ## Prepare
 After clone this project,